project-tsurugi/yakushima/test/multi_thread/put_delete/readme.md

-# Test that put / delete operations work in parallel.
+# Test that put operations work in parallel.

-- multi_thread_put_delete_one_border_test.cpp
+- multi_thread_put_one_border_test.cpp
     - Test the operations on one border node.
-- multi_thread_put_delete_two_border_test.cpp
+- multi_thread_put_two_border_test.cpp
-    - Perform put / delete operations in parallel.
+    - Perform put operations in parallel.
 The state of the tree can range from nothing to two border nodes.
-- multi_thread_put_delete_one_interior_two_border_test.cpp
+- multi_thread_put_one_interior_two_border_test.cpp
-    - Perform put / delete operations in parallel.
+    - Perform put operations in parallel.
 The state of the tree can range from nothing to one interior node and two border nodes.
-- multi_thread_put_delete_one_interior_many_border_test.cpp
+- multi_thread_put_one_interior_many_border_test.cpp
-    - Perform put / delete operations in parallel.
+    - Perform put operations in parallel.
 The state of the tree can range from nothing to one interior node and many border nodes.
-- multi_thread_put_delete_many_interior_test.cpp
+- multi_thread_put_many_interior_test.cpp
-    - Perform put / delete operations in parallel.
+    - Perform put operations in parallel.
 The state of the tree can range from nothing to many interior nodes and many border nodes.
-- multi_thread_put_delete_test.cpp
+- multi_thread_put_test.cpp
     - Others.

 # Restriction

-Prefix the test file with multi_thread_put_delete_ to avoid duplicate executable names.
+Prefix the test file with multi_thread_put_ to avoid duplicate executable names.

 # Todo